 Section 6: Members-at-Large

 The Board of Directors will have two Members-at-Large.
 They will be nominated by the Officers and elected by the Association membership during the annual election.
 Members-at-Large will serve two-year terms, with one member elected each year.
 They are not considered Officers of the Association.
 Vacancies in the Members-at-Large positions will be filled following the same process as other Board of Directors vacancies outlined in the bylaws.

+Section 7: Allied Member Representative

+The Allied Member Representative shall be elected by the membership during the annual election.

+The term of service shall be one (1) year, beginning January 1 following election.

+The Allied Member Representative must be a member in good standing in a Allied Membership category.

+This position shall serve as a voting member of the Board of Directors and represent the interests and perspectives of allied and supporting members.Section 8: SPAR Representative

+The SPAR Representative shall be elected by the membership for a term of two (2) years.

+This individual shall serve as the official representative of the Association in national SPAR activities and provide updates to the Board of Directors and membership on relevant industry and legislative matters.

+The SPAR Representative shall serve in an advisory, non-voting capacity on the Board of Directors.

-Section 6: Association Committees
+Section 9: Association Committees

 The President shall appoint and dissolve such committees as required.
 There shall be no less than three (3) persons on any given committee.
 All committee meetings shall be open; however, the Committee Chairperson may decide whether to allow any participation from non-committee Members in attendance.